Coaches, External Assessors and Trainers

 Jeanine Turner - Trainer

-Jeanine Turner is the program coordinator for NextUp, an afterschool initiative for middle school students in the Richmond Public School district.
+Jeanine Turner is the programs manager for NextUp, an afterschool initiative for middle school students in the Richmond Public School district.
 She earned a bachelor's degree in English from Virginia Commonwealth University and began her teaching career as a ninth and tenth grade English teacher at Highland Springs High School in 2001.
 She returned to VCU to earn a master's in education degree in educational leadership and over the next eight years, served as the assistant principal and later principal of Thomas H. Henderson Middle School of Richmond Public Schools.
 Turner has transitioned into the field of youth development, serving clients as an education/out of school time consultant, providing support to organizations that wish to implement quality academic and enrichment programming for students beyond school hours.

 Jody Tyler - External Assessor, Trainer